Aftershock rattles Morocco as rescuers seek survivors from the earthquake that killed over 2,100

 Aid offers poured in from around the world, and the U.N. said it had a team in Morocco coordinating international support.
 About 100 teams made up of a total of 3,500 rescuers are registered with a U.N. platform and ready to deploy in Morocco when asked, Rescuers Without Borders said.
 Germany had a team of more than 50 rescuers waiting near Cologne-Bonn Airport but sent them home, news agency dpa reported.

-In a sign Morocco may be prepared to accept more assistance, a Spanish search and rescue team arrived in Marrakech and was headed to the rural Talat N’Yaaqoub, according to Spain’s Emergency Military Unit.
+In signs that Morocco was accepting more assistance, a Spanish search-and-rescue team arrived in Marrakech and headed to the rural Talat N’Yaaqoub, according to Spain’s Emergency Military Unit.
 Foreign Minister José Manuel Albares said in a radio interview that Moroccan authorities asked for help.
 Another rescue team from Nice, France, also was on its way.

+Officials in the Czech Republic said the country was sending about 70 members of a rescue team trained in searching through rubble after receiving an official request from the Moroccan government.
+Czech Defense Minister Jana Cernochova said three military planes were prepared to transport the team.

 In France, which has many ties to Morocco and said four of its citizens died in the quake, towns and cities have offered more than 2 million euros ($2.1 million) in aid.
 Popular performers are collecting donations.